-In the fair value assessment and analysis the valuation techniques used by the Company are considered from the perspective of the best and most efficient use of the valued asset.
+The valuation methods used by the Company in assessment and analyses of the fair value of property, plant and equipment are considered from the perspective of the best and most efficient use of the valued asset.
 The best and most efficient use of the Company's assets is their use in operating activities.

-The initial data used to determine the fair value of the office buildings of the Company in the cities of the Republic of Kazakhstan with the relevant land plots, as well as vehicles and certain other non-specialized assets, refer to the Level 2 in the fair value hierarchy (unquoted observable inputs).
+The initial data used to determine the fair value of the Company's office buildings in the cities of the Republic of Kazakhstan with the relevant land plots, as well as vehicles and other non-specialized assets, refer to Level 2 in the fair value hierarchy (unquoted observable inputs).

-The remaining property, plant and equipment of the Company are specialized and the initial data are used for determining their fair value refer to the Level 3 in the fair value hierarchy (unobservable inputs).
+The remaining property, plant and equipment of the Company are specialized and the initial data used for determining their fair value refer to Level 3 in the fair value hierarchy (unobservable inputs).